 Most of the School Board's activities are reported as governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end available for spending in future periods.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental funds' statements provide a detailed short-term view of the School Board's general government operations and the basic services it provides.
+Governmental fund information helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance educational programs.
+The relationship (or difference) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds is reconciled in the financial statements.

-Management's Discussion and Analysis (Continued) Fiscal Year Ended June 30, 2020
+Management's Discussion and Analysis (Continued) Fiscal Year Ended June 30, 2021